 We recommend all clients bring the food their dog is used to—it can be very unsettling to the stomach to suddenly switch food on a dog.
 However, if you forget their food or they run out, we can supply food for a small, additional charge.
 We have refrigeration available for any foods or medications that require this and can easily dispense your dog’s medications as well.

 Written feeding instructions are very helpful, as is using Standard US measurements (cups and ounces).
 If your dog uses a food bowl that is non metal, you’ll want to label and include it.
 Some dogs prefer their own bowls!

-First and foremost, in a cage free environment, we are unable to accept large, unfixed dogs, or dogs that exhibit aggression toward other animals or people.
+First and foremost, in a community boarding environment, we are unable to accept large, unfixed dogs, or dogs that exhibit aggression toward other animals or people.
 If you need a referral to someone else, give us a call.

 Rabies Vaccine Certificate

 Bordetella (Kennel Cough)–dog must have had the vaccine at least 1 week prior to care